Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition: Introduction

-In order to characterise the thermal nature and the temperature of the thermal bath as detected by the UD detector we show that the nonlocal Wightman function and the ratio of the excitation and de-excitation probabilities of the detector satisfy the detailed balance form of the Kubo-Martin-Schwinger (KMS) condition.
-The excitation to de-excitation ratio of the transition probabilities of the detector correspond to the energy gap $\D E$ varies as $e^{-\b \,\D E}$ [see \cite{Fewster:2016ewy,Garay:2016cpf} and the relevant references therein].
-Based on this analysis we obtain that the temperature of the thermal bath stands unaltered than that of the standard Unruh bath temperature ($a/2\pi$) irrespective of the Lorentz violating or non-violating nonlocal theory.
-Our result also suggests that the global thermal equilibrium of the Minkowski vacuum state as perceived by the Rindler observer remains intact in the LNI-NLT under consideration.
+Therefore in the present manuscript we aim to explore how the choice of the mode solutions and quantization rules govern the UF effect?
+The same classes of LNI-NLT as in \cite{Gim:2018rcy} and LI-NLT in \cite{Kajuri:2017jmy,Modesto:2017ycz} have been considered in our work.
+We examine the nonlocal UF effect via the UD detector and number operator methods.
+Unlike \cite{Gim:2018rcy, Kajuri:2017jmy,Modesto:2017ycz}, we use Unruh quantization and show that the nonlocal Wightman function becomes time translationally invariant with respect to the Rindler proper time.
+Therefore the required thermal equilibrium is achieved in LNI-NLT.
+We also briefly discuss LI-NLT in this context.
+To determine the temperature of the thermal bath we show that the nonlocal Wightman function and the ratio of the excitation and deexcitation probabilities of the detector satisfy the detailed balance form of the KMS condition (see \cite{Fewster:2016ewy,Garay:2016cpf} and the relevant references therein).
+This implies that irrespective of the LI-NLT or LNI-NLT the temperature of the thermal bath stands unaltered from that of the standard Unruh temperature ($a/2\pi$).
 These outcomes are in sharp contrast from the results in \cite {Gim:2018rcy}.
-Although the thermal behaviour and the temperature of the thermal bath remain unchanged, the nonlocal Wightman function, transition rate of the detector and the expectation value of the Rindler number operator, acquire an overall modification by the form factor of the LNI-NLT, which further depends on the minimal length scale associated with the theory.
-Whereas for LI-NLT the results are exactly matched with \cite{Modesto:2017ycz}.
-We feel that our analysis adds another feather to this ongoing debate.
-It is known that the definition of temperature is well understood in the equilibrium thermodynamics.
-Thus based on the findings of the nonlocal UF effect especially in the context of LNI-NLT, our results suggest that the Unruh mode decomposition is better suited in order to study the UF effect in comparison to the other mode decomposition.
+Although the temperature of the thermal bath remains unchanged, the nonlocal Wightman function, transition rate of the detector and the expectation value of the number operator, acquire a modification by the form factor of the LNI-NLT.
+For LI-NLT the results are exactly matched with \cite{Modesto:2017ycz}.
+We feel that our work has brought in another angle to this ongoing debate: how does the UF effect depend on the choice of mode solutions and quantization rules in a nonlocal theory?